ericnjanga/react__therock-fanclub/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 React application about a fictional "The Rock Fan club".
 This app is designed to demonstrate how specific things can be accomplished with ReactJS.
 Each feature will be branched, it demonstrates the usage of a specific technology or technique.
+You can clone any branch and reuse it for your specific project.

+### Contact me
+eric.njanga@gmail.com / 647 704 7219 / Toronto, Canada

 ## Table of Contents